jdm/tiger/README.md

 2. Run the installer
 3. That's it, you're done!

+To learn how to integrate Tiger sheets in your game, please refer to the [Documentation](https://agersant.github.io/tiger/).

 # Contributing

 - 🗨 For help, feedback or suggesting new features, please use [Discussions](https://github.com/agersant/tiger/discussions).